 Preserved (i.e., unsubducted) deep-sea successions are rare prior to the Cretaceous and Cenozoic (but see Supplement for discussion).
 Cretaceous deep-sea chalk deposits indicate that contemporaneous abyssal carbonate sediments were completely bioturbated (58).
 Cretaceous deep-sea ichnoassemblages are dominated by deep-tier transition layer burrows; shallow-burrowing structures have been homogenized by intensive sediment mixing (58, 87).
 Distinct individual trace fossils, where preserved, most commonly overprint previously formed mixed layers and record the activities of ‘elite’ (deep-tier) bioturbators of the transition layer (2).
+Although Arenicolites and Diplocraterion are common and increase in depth in Mesozoic shallow-water deposits, these ichnotaxa notably decrease in abundance in upper Mesozoic deep-water deposits, whereas Thalassinoides abundance and depth increase in deep-water deposits in the Triassic and Jurassic (see Supplement for further discussion) (data S2).

-In Cenozoic abyssal deep-sea sediments (>1000 m water depth), rates of bioturbation appear to have, under most circumstances, outpaced sedimentation rates.
+In Cenozoic abyssal deep-sea sediments (>1000 m water depth), rates of bioturbation appear to have, under most circumstances, outpaced sediment accumulation rates.
 To reconstruct intensities of sediment mixing characteristic of the Cenozoic deep-sea record, 49 deep-sea core records collectively spanning the Cenozoic were selected for analysis (data S1).
 Ichnofabric analysis of these cores indicates that, throughout this interval, deep-sea upper sediments were generally completely bioturbated (ii 5–6), such that primary sedimentary structures are not preserved (data S1).
 Discrete burrows, where present, result from later transition layer overprinting of previously homogenized and buried mixed layer sediments (86).
 In rare cases, physical environmental processes appear to have promoted preservation of vestigial primary sedimentary structures.
 For instance, Oligocene sediment cores from Atlantic ODP Site 1262 preserve sedimentary evidence of turbidites.
 For these intervals, bioturbating animals were unable to completely disturb the lowermost horizons of the event deposits (91).
 Deep-sea sediment cores deposited coevally with the PETM (ODP Sites 690, 1209) show varying amounts of bioturbation intensity.
 In the Southern Ocean (ODP Site 690) sediments are moderately to heavily bioturbated throughout this interval (92).
-In the Central Pacific, however, sediments are thoroughly bioturbated below and above the base of the PETM, with relatively limited bioturbation at the onset of the event (92, 93).
+In the Central Pacific, however, sediments are thoroughly bioturbated below and above the base of the PETM, with relatively limited bioturbation at the recorded onset of the event (92, 93).

 Temporal trajectories in the paleoenvironmental distribution of bioturbation